notnithila/tech-cat-training/Capstone/README.md

 #### Additional Considerations

 - Ensure data quality and consistency throughout the ETL process.
 - Optimize transformations for performance and scalability.
+You will need to provide performance statistics (e.g. ETL processing time …etc)
 - Document your process and findings thoroughly.
+This include:
+  - Reference Architecture Diagrams
+  - Summary statistics on the data, ETL process ..etc

 - Consider any additional useful transformations or features that can add value to your analysis.
+  - Including Data Enrichment
+  - Utilization of external data such as weather data, traffic data, tourist data ..etc

+## Deliverables

+* Your code in a GitHub Repo with a proper README.md file
+* A 15-20 minute presentation allowing for 5-minute Q&A
+* Your presentation will showcase your data storytelling capability utilizing data visualization, reference architecture diagrams, and any supporting visuals

 Good luck with your capstone project!